ISTESRMNCR/CODE-CAMP-2020/content/finalist/Agile/index.md

 type: "finalist"
 title: Agile
 name: "Agile"
 description: "Hello!
-We are team Agile.We made a webApp on 'Eradicate Hunger'.Our webApp name is 'AgileBeatHunger'"
+We are team Agile.
+We made a webApp on 'Eradicate Hunger'.Our webApp name is AgileBeatHunger"
 Team-Quote: "We together can beat the hunger"
 Application_Type: "Web Application"
 ---